Transplant services in Southern California

 Prior to moving forward as a living donor, the prospective donor must undergo a variety of tests to ensure their body is healthy enough to recover and function properly after organ donation.
 If you or a loved one who may be willing to donate, our team will help assess the donor and walk them through the process.

-Our kidney and pancreas transplant program is dedicated to helping patients with end-stage renal disease.
-We specialize in performing kidney transplants with living and deceased donor organs.
+Our multi-organ transplant program is dedicated to helping patients with end-stage organ disease.
+We specialize in performing deceased donor kidney, pancreas and liver transplants and living-donor kidney transplants.

 Patients who choose the Comprehensive Transplant Center for their kidney transplant may benefit from: